Gideon King

-Gideon King is an American businessman, Art pop and jazz fusion musician.
+Gideon King is an American businessman, art pop and jazz fusion musician.
 He is best known for his role as the CEO of Loeb King Capital Management.
 He is also a founding partner at Off Road Capital.
 King is the founder of Gideon King & City Blog, a critically acclaimed act.

 Career

 King worked as CEO, CIO, analyst and principal of Loeb King Capital Management between 1994 and 2015.
 He was also a frequent guest on CNBC and Bloomberg Television.
 He was frequently praised for his shareholder activism.
-In the wake of the 2008 economic downturn, Institutional Investor among others remarked on his strong track record and risk management in the midst of the financial crisis.
+During the 2008 financial crisis and the Great Recession, Institutional Investor remarked on his strong track record and risk management.

 He is a founding partner of Off Road Capital.
 After leading a financing round for North American Helium Inc. in 2020, Gideon King joined their board of directors.

 The CFA Society of New York has praised King for his, "Vast experience in a variety of areas, including global public and private assets, DIP Loans, trade claims, banks debt, arcane debt-linked and equity-linked instruments, public special situations and risk-arbitrage, litigation investments and vehicles, activist investments, SPACs, options, and other derivatives."